PharmCat/Metida.jl/docs/src/custom.md

 Where, `s` - effect schema, `t` - number of parameters, this function returns names for your covariance structure for printing in LMM output.

-Daa this method for nbetter printing:
+Add this method for better printing:

 ```
 function Base.show(io::IO, ct::YourCovarianceStruct)